Family Evaluation in Custody Litigation, Second Edition:

 Dr. Benjamin lives in Seattle with his wife of 40 years.
 Their two adult children also live and work in Seattle and are on the cusp of starting their own families.

-Connie J. Beck, PhD, is an associate professor at the University of Arizona in the psychology department.
+Connie J. Beck, PhD, is an associate professor at the University of Arizona in the Department of Psychology.

 Dr. Beck has conducted research investigating short- and long-term outcomes for divorcing couples experiencing intimate partner violence and mediating their disputes.
 This work includes a large, longitudinal, archival study through multiple official databases (mediation, superior court, law enforcement).